chgeuer/postgres-azure/README.md

 # Next steps

 - Understand corosync model and how it should be used for the PostgreSQL cluster (Felix)
-- Scripting/API access to the internal load balancer (Christian)
+- Extend the [OCF resource agent for pgsql](https://github.com/ClusterLabs/resource-agents/blob/master/heartbeat/pgsql) to support multiple slaves, because then the remaining slave needs to follow a new master.
+The current script only has one master and one slave.
+(Felix)
--
+- Scripting/API access to reconfiguring the internal load balancer (Christian)